orourked/potential-broccoli/README.md

          }'
 ```

-A successful request should give a 201 Created response and the application sgould give the message
+A successful request should give a 201 Created response and the application should give the message
 `Weather data saved successfully`.

 The fields shown above are all configured to be required, so if any are omitted, the response type